Hardware Configuration Reference Guide

 Hardware Sizing Schedule

-This schedule estimates the number of records you can process based on GPU RAM and CPU RAM sizes.
+This schedule estimates the number of records you can process based on GPU RAM and CPU RAM sizes, assuming up to 16 hot columns (see Hot Records and Columns).
 This applies to the compute layer.
 For the storage layer, provision your application according to SSD Storage guidelines.

 |GPU Count||GPU RAM (GB)||CPU RAM (GB)||“Hot” Records|